jankichauhan/Board-Game-Recommender/README.md

  ### Popularity recommender

- Popularity criteria = rank(overall/per category) + total number of users that rated the game Popularity recommender will recommend the games based popularity criteria User can choose to pick one of the following categories and the recommender will return popular games based of that category:
+ Popularity criteria = rank(overall/per category) + total number of voters Popularity recommender will recommend the games based popularity criteria User can choose to pick one of the following categories and the recommender will return popular games based of that category:
  > - Abstract Game